vladhlinskiy/mongodb-plugins/docs/MongoDB-batchsink.md

 Description
 -----------
-Converts a StructuredRecord into a BSONWritable and then writes it to a MongoDB collection.
+This sink writes to a MongoDB collection.

 Configuration